smartarch/ML-DEECo-replication-package/ml_deeco/README.md

 ### Adding machine-learning-based estimates

-There are two types of tasks our framework focuses on -- value estimate and time-to-condition estimate.
+There are two types of tasks our framework focuses on &ndash; value estimate and time-to-condition estimate.

 In the value estimate, we use the currently available observations to predict some value that can be observed only at some future point (after a fixed amount of time steps).
 Based on the type of the estimated value, the supervised ML models are usually divided into regression and classification.